ONSdigital/sdg_data_updates/CONTRIBUTING.md

   >
   > You can just use `git push` from now on, when you are on the same branch locally (but always following `git add .` and `git commit -m "message"` first).

-5) Add example input to the Example_Input folder, and write an example_config file.
+7) Add example input to the Example_Input folder, and write an example_config file.
 Use these to create example output.
-The example data does not have to include all data.
+The example data should not include all data.
 For example, delete any tabs in the input excel that are not used for the indicator.
 If there are multiple years of data you may choose to keep only one or two years in the file.
 If there is a disaggregation with a lot of levels (e.g. Local Authority) keep rows only for some of the levels.
 This is so we don't end up storing lots of large files in the repo.
-7) **Write a README file**.
+8) **Write a README file**.
 This should be aimed at someone who is unfamiliar with the indicator.
 It must include all the information that will need to know to successfully update the data.
 Include instructions on where to find the input data, and any other instructions specific to the indicator.
 Explain what to do to switch between running example data and real data.
 Note anything that you suspect may be an issue in future runs, or things that need to be checked in the QA.
 Explain any important decisions you made.
-8) Before automations are available to the team they need to be merged into the main branch using a pull request on Github:
+9) Before automations are available to the team they need to be merged into the main branch using a pull request on Github:
  > Pull requests > New pull request
  >
  > Set base and compare branches